bixiou/international_attitudes_toward_global_policies/README.md

-data/US1.csv: Raw data from Complementary Survey US1. data/US2.csv: Raw data from Complementary Survey US2. data/fields: Data of open-ended fields converted to .xlsx and classified, with translations.
+data/US1.csv: Raw data from Complementary Survey US1. data/US2.csv: Raw data from Complementary Survey US2. data/fields: Data of open-ended fields converted to .xlsx and classified, with translations. data/global_survey.RData: Cleaned data of the global survey (see https://github.com/bixiou/intl_climate_attitudes for code and raw data).

 figures/: Figures generated from render.R. figures/all: Figures on the merged sample.